persteenolsen/django-starter-two/README.md

 py manage.py collectstatic
 ```

+The static files for the Admin Backend will also be created in the dir 'static' by the above command

 STATICFILES_DIRS = [

     os.path.join(BASE_DIR, 'assets')
 ]

-## Check that Django is serving Static files by URL
+## Check that Django is serving static files by URL

 Type the URL in your Browser after deployment to Vercel

 https:// your project at vercel.app/static/pso-django.jpg

-or they the URL when running locally
+or the URL when running locally

 `http://127.0.0.1:8000/static/pso-django.jpg`